42BV/rest-convention/02-basic-url-design.md

 `POST /{entity}`

-For example, to create a new car we send:
+For example, to create a new car we would send:

 `POST /cars`